GMOD/ucsc-hub-js/README.md

     stanza, by which it is identified in an ra file  (`undefined` if the stanza has no lines yet).
 -   `indent` **([undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined) \| [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** The leading indent of the stanza,
-    which is the same for every line (`undefined` if the stanza has not lines yet, `''` if there is no indent).
+    which is the same for every line (`undefined` if the stanza has no lines yet, `''` if there is no indent).